Separation of concerns: Internet protocol stack

-Separation of concerns is crucial to the design of the Internet.
-In the Internet Protocol Suite, great efforts have been made to separate concerns into well-defined layers.
+SoC is crucial to the design of the Internet.
+In the Internet protocol suite, great efforts have been made to separate concerns into well-defined layers.
 This allows protocol designers to focus on the concerns in one layer, and ignore the other layers.
 The Application Layer protocol SMTP, for example, is concerned about all the details of conducting an email session over a reliable transport service (usually TCP), but not in the least concerned about how the transport service makes that service reliable.
-Similarly, TCP is not concerned about the routing of data packets, which is handled at the Internet Layer.
+Similarly, TCP is not concerned about the routing of data packets, which is handled at the Internet layer.

 HTML, CSS, JavaScript

-HyperText Markup Language (HTML), Cascading Style Sheets (CSS), and JavaScript (JS) are complementary languages used in the development of web pages and websites.
-HTML is mainly used for organization of webpage content, CSS is used for definition of content presentation style, and JS defines how the content interacts and behaves with the user.
+HTML, CSS, and JavaScript are complementary languages used in the development of web pages and websites.
+HTML is mainly used for organization of webpage content, CSS is used for definition of content presentation style, and JavaScript defines how the content interacts and behaves with the user.
 Historically, this was not the case: prior to the introduction of CSS, HTML performed both duties of defining semantics and style.

 Subject-oriented programming

 Subject-oriented programming allows separate concerns to be addressed as separate software constructs, each on an equal footing with the others.
 Each concern provides its own class-structure into which the objects in common are organized, and contributes state and methods to the composite result where they cut across one another.
 Correspondence rules describe how the classes and methods in the various concerns are related to each other at points where they interact, allowing composite behavior for a method to be derived from several concerns.
-Multi-dimensional separation of concerns allows the analysis and composition of concerns to be manipulated as a multi-dimensional "matrix" in which each concern provides a dimension in which different points of choice are enumerated, with the cells of the matrix occupied by the appropriate software artifacts.
+Multi-dimensional SoC allows the analysis and composition of concerns to be manipulated as a multi-dimensional "matrix" in which each concern provides a dimension in which different points of choice are enumerated, with the cells of the matrix occupied by the appropriate software artifacts.